 For example, has customer service improved by the percentage you aimed for?
 Are factory-floor accidents down by your target figure?
 Company-wide (or department-wide), are more projects meeting their deadlines in a statistically significant way?

 There is no cookie-cutter, “one size fits all” method for calculating your organization’s training ROI.
 The best way to make an accurate calculation is by creating S.M.A.R.T. training goals as a first step in developing your training program.

 To improve your future training assessment ROI, you will also need to ask tough questions about what can be improved.
 Even if your ROI is relatively good, it can always be better.
 Remember: it is not the numbers themselves which are your goal but what they mean in terms of the continued prosperity of your organization.

 Worldwide data (sample 1, sample 2, sample 3) consistently show that effective training leads to improved employee performance, and that employee performance is directly related to organizational success.

-If you would like to check out an EdApp course completely for free, click here to take our Communication in Project Management course and learn about the basic communication skills you need in Project Management to work effectively with others.
+If you would like to check out an EdApp course and its post training evaluation form completely for free, click here to take our Communication in Project Management course and learn about the basic communication skills you need in Project Management to work effectively with others.

 For future-forward leaders who are ready to take the next step towards improving the viability of their organizations: click here.